admin-dashboards/admin-dashboard/content/posts/blog-admin-dashboards-providers/index.md

 <br />

-> Note: this is an open list and **Admin-Dashboards.com** is an [open-source project](https://github.com/admin-dashboards/dashboards), that publish  content  submitted by developers.
-Feel free to fork the project and add your stuff.
+> Note: this is an open list and **Admin-Dashboards.com** is an [open-source project](https://github.com/admin-dashboards/dashboards), that publish the content submitted by developers.
+Feel free to `fork the project` and add your stuff.
 Thank you!

 ## What is [open-source](https://en.wikipedia.org/wiki/Open-source_software)